J. Skelly Wright

 James Skelly Wright (January 14, 1911 – August 6, 1988) was a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit and previously was a United States district judge of the United States District Court for the Eastern District of Louisiana.

-Education and career
+Early life and career

 Born on January 14, 1911, in New Orleans, Louisiana, Wright received a Bachelor of Philosophy in 1931 from Loyola University New Orleans and a Juris Doctor in 1934 from Loyola University New Orleans College of Law.
 He was a high school teacher in New Orleans from 1932 to 1936.
 He was a lecturer at Loyola University New Orleans from 1936 to 1937.
 He was an Assistant United States Attorney for the Eastern District of Louisiana from 1937 to 1942 and again from 1945 to 1946.
 He was a United States Coast Guard lieutenant commander from 1942 to 1945.
-He was in private practice in Washington, D.C. from 1946 to 1948.
-He was the United States Attorney for the Eastern District of Louisiana from 1948 to 1949.
+He was in private practice in Washington, D.C., from 1946 to 1948.
+Wright was the United States Attorney for the Eastern District of Louisiana from 1948 to 1949.
 He was faculty at the Loyola University of New Orleans College of Law from 1950 to 1962.